Ratatouille (soundtrack): Development

-Giacchino had written two themes for Remy, one about him with the rat colony and the other about his hopes and dreams.
+In an interview, Giacchino explained that Bird wanted him to "express the taste of food with music" to complement the movie doing the same with its visuals.
+To that end, he wrote two themes to express the two sides of Remy's personality: one for his creative, chef side, and one for his natural, thief side.
 He also wrote a buddy theme for both Remy and Linguini that plays when they are together.

-Giacchino stated that Bird wanted him to "exapress the taste of food with music" and doing the same with visuals.
-While writing the score, he had to find the elements of Paris in the film and also to create music out of the city as was the story.
-Hence, several scores were created for the characters and their emotions, as the setting "needed a broader scope".
-A wide range of instruments (accordion, violin, jazz guitar, clarinet, piano amongst others) were used.
-The score was produced and recorded at Sony Pictures Studios, Culver City, CA.
+Giacchino sought to "create a score that was not only drawn out of the city itself, but [also] out of the story of the film."
+He found that the depth of the story encouraged him to let "the characters and emotions...be the guide for [his] music."
+As a result, the score makes use of a wide range of instruments, including accordion, violin, jazz guitar, clarinet, and piano.
+The score was produced and recorded at Sony Pictures Studios with Tim Simonec as the orchestrator and conductor.

 According to Entertainment Weekly, Giacchino said that "the film was different from scene to scene.
 When you go see a movie about rats, you’re thinking it’s going to be funny and slapstick — but this is an extremely emotional movie".
 In addition to the score, Giacchino wrote the main theme song, "Le Festin", about Remy and his dream to be a chef.
 Though Bird's initial films were not song-oriented, the necessity to include an original song was "to do something different and special", according to Giacchino.
-The song was the first cue he written for the film.
+The song was the first cue he wrote for the film.
 French artist Camille (who was 29 at the time of the film's release) was hired to perform "Le Festin" after Giacchino listened to her music and realized she was perfect for the song; as a result, the song is sung in French in almost all versions of the film.
 The song was recorded in Vancouver.

-In October 2015, coinciding Ratatouille's premiere at the Royal Albert Hall, London, Giacchino conducted a live orchestral performance at the venue, which received widespread acclaim.
+In October 2015, coinciding with Ratatouille's premiere at the Royal Albert Hall, London, Giacchino conducted a live orchestral performance at the venue, which received widespread acclaim.
 Giacchino's themes were partly used in the unofficial musical performed by TikTok users through crowdfunding in November 2020, and new songs were performed by the cast.

 Track listing

-All music/tracks composed and performed by Michael Giacchino, except where noted.
+All music/tracks composed and arranged by Michael Giacchino, except where noted.